mirsaeedi/SQLCLR-Jalali-Date-Utility/README.md

 GO
 ```

-* Run the Deployment Script in SQL Server Management Studio (from SqlCLR.JalaliDateUtility\Dist\DeploymentScript.sql) to generate functions in your database.
-Note that you have to run this script in SQLCMD Mode.
+* Run the [Deployment Script](https://github.com/mirsaeedi/SQLCLR-Jalali-Date-Utility/blob/master/SqlCLR.JalaliDateUtility/Dist/DeploymentScript.sql) in SQL Server Management Studio to generate the Jalali functions in your database.

+* Note that you have to run this script in SQLCMD Mode.
 So From SQL Management Studio, From Query Menu, Select SQLCMD Mode and then execute the query.
-Please be sure that you have changed the DatabaseName value to your database name.
+* Please be sure that you have changed the _[your-database-name]_ in the [Deployment Script](https://github.com/mirsaeedi/SQLCLR-Jalali-Date-Utility/blob/master/SqlCLR.JalaliDateUtility/Dist/DeploymentScript.sql) to your database's name.

 ## 🕹 Usage